 5. Stand on the left side when going up an escalator

-Standing in a queue on the left side while going up an escalator is considered orderly behaviour in Singapore.
+Standing in a queue on the left side while going up an escalator is considered orderly behavior in Singapore.
 While you may frown at it if you see it for the first time, Singaporeans consider it an act of courtesy.

 6. A robust and aromatic cup of coffee goes by different names in Singapore